OpenWaterFoundation/owf-infomapper-poudre/web/content-pages/home.md

 ## New ##

+* On 2022-08-03, the URLs for the website were updated to not use `#` for resources.
+  Old URLs should work but if a blank page is shown for a map it may be necessary to do a hard refresh for the site using ***Ctrl-F5*** to ensure that the new website software is used.
 * See flood monitoring in [***Current Conditions / Environment - Floods***](#/map/current-floods).
 * See prototype dashboards under the ***Dashboards*** menu.
 * See also [***Release Notes***](#/content-page/release-notes).